IOIIIO/anne-keyboard-windows/README.md

 # Anne Keyboard Windows
-A Universal Windows App for controlling the an Anne Pro keyboard over Bluetooth Low Energy.
+A Universal Windows App for controlling the Obins Anne Pro keyboard over Bluetooth Low Energy.

 ## Requirements
 This app has been tested against Windows 10.
 Other version of Windows is not supported due to Universal Windows App (UWP) platform only supporting Windows 10.